 - The nature of capital offered subscription.

-- Amount payable on application allotment on each share.
+- The amount payable on application allotment on each share.

 - The number of founders’ shares.

-Step 4: After going through the documents registrar of companies then issues certificate of incorporation to the company gives the company the powers to commence business.
+Step 4: After going through the documents registrar of companies then issues a certificate of incorporation to the company giving the company the power to commence business.

 Step 5: A private limited company can commence business after receiving the certificate of incorporation, but a public liability company cannot commence until it receives the certificate of trading.